Nabla-NTNU/nablaweb-vue/README.md

         - Button success state
         - Text banner on non-local error
     - Group admin page enhancements
       - place to edit group name / group logo?
       - choose tilitsvalgt
       - animation for changing leader would be lit
         - mby a thank you for your service meme gif?
+      - Edit relevant mail list (must be done on server)
-    - actually implement and respect loading & states
+    - actually implement and respect loading & states -->
-    - Unit tests :((
-    - Update header/footer/router
--->